Nanae Suzuki: Suzuki vs. Iwakawa II

 On 30 August 2021, Japanese-based boxing promotion DANGAN announced that Iwakawa would make her second WBO atomweight title defense against Suzuki on 15 October 2021, in the main event of "VICTORIA.7", an all-female boxing card.
 Iwakawa withdrew from the bout on 7 October, a week before it was supposed to take place, due to an undisclosed injury.
 The title fight was rescheduled for 25 February 2022, fifteen months after their first meeting, as the co-main event of "VICTORIVA.8", another all-female boxing card.
 It took place at the Korakuen Hall in Tokyo, Japan.
 Suzuki won the rematch by split decision, with two judges scoring the fight 96–94 in her favor, while the third judge awarded an identical scorecard to Iwakawa.

 Suzuki vs. Kuroki

 Suzuki made her first title defense against the former WBC minimumweight champion Yuko Kuroki on 1 September 2022.
 The fight headlined "Queens Crest 2022", an all-women's card, which took place at the Korakuen Hall in Tokyo, Japan.
 Suzuki struggled to successfully pressure the southpaw Kuroki, who utilized outboxing tactics to win the fight by a wide unanimous decision.
 Two of the judges awarded Kuroki eight of the ten contested rounds, while the third judge scored seven of the ten rounds for the challenger.

 Post title reign

-Suzuki is scheduled to challenge the WBO atomweight championn Yuko Kuroki in the main event of "VICTORIVA vol.11", which will take place at the Korakuen Hall in Tokyo, Japan on March 30, 2023.
+Suzuki was booked to challenge the WBO atomweight champion Yuko Kuroki in the main event of "VICTORIVA vol.11", which took place at the Korakuen Hall in Tokyo, Japan on March 30, 2023.
+She lost the fight by unanimous decision, with two scorecards of 96–94 and one scorecard of 97–93.

+Retirement

+Suzuki announced her retirement from professional boxing on 1 September 2023.